kotcrab/ocr-reader/README.md

 You can also just paste text directly into the page even when the WebSocket is disconnected.

-If you have configured JPDB then click the `Analyze with JPDB` checkbox to enable words highlighting.
+If you have configured JPDB then click on the `Analyze with JPDB` checkbox to enable text parsing and highlighting words.